 Spiritual Terrorism: Spiritual Abuse From The Womb To The Tomb

-By Dr. Boyd C. Purcell, Ph.D.
+by Dr. Boyd C. Purcell, Ph.D.

 (2008, AuthorHouse.
-504 pages — paperback)
+504 pages — kindle and paperback)

 From Amazon: “Spiritual Terrorism is an insightful analysis of the problem of fear-based religion.
 As a physician, I can validate Dr. Purcell’s understanding of psychopathology.
 The anxiety which religion, or any other factor, generates has the potential to depress the human immune system, affect every organ, and impair bodily functions.” — Lewis Whaley, D.O., Oncologist